 One of the core missions of the River Basin Center is to provide training for future aquatic resource professionals.
+The Odum School of Ecology and the RBC offer two fellowships: James E. Butler Fellowships and John Spencer Research Fellowships.
 We invite all interested students to become student affiliates of the RBC.
-Student affiliates are exclusively eligible for the RBC’s new small grants for graduate students – the John Spencer Research Grants.
-At least two of grants of up to $2,000 will be awarded annually.
-More information on the grants program is here.
-To become a student affiliate, just fill out the form here.
+Student affiliates are exclusively eligible for the RBC’s fellowships.
+At least two grants of up to $2,000 will be awarded annually under the John Spencer Research Fellowship program.
+(2018 information is here and a 2019 proposal solicitation should be posted here by late 2018.)
+To become a student affiliate, just fill out the form.

 There are several other opportunities to participate in the RBC: